Fiber0/The_game-SDL2/README.md

 - specify the compilator command (g++, clang...)
 - link the sdl2 libraries: -lSDL2 -lSDL2_ttf -lSDL2_image
 - compile all 4 .cpp files present in src directory: mainf.cpp menus.cpp moving_enemy.cpp trigger.cpp
-- after the compilation is completed (it may take several minutes) just launch the output file, if you didn't specify the -o option, it will be named a.out (on linux) for g++ the minimalistic compilation command will look like this: g++ -lSDL2 -lSDL2_ttf -lSDL2_image mainf.cpp menus.cpp moving_enemy.cpp trigger.cpp
+- after the compilation is completed (it may take several minutes) just launch the output file, if you didn't specify the -o option, it will be named a.out (on linux)<br>
+for g++ the minimalistic compilation command will look like this:<br>
+g++ -lSDL2 -lSDL2_ttf -lSDL2_image mainf.cpp menus.cpp moving_enemy.cpp trigger.cpp

 ## contributions